Arik Armstead: Personal life

+Armstead is a Christian.
+Armstead and his wife, Melinda, have two daughters.

 Armstead's brother, Armond Armstead, played college football at USC and in the Canadian Football League.

-Armstead married his wife Mindy on June 20, 2020.

 Armstead played in Chess.com's BlitzChamps, a rapid tournament for NFL players.
-He finished last in his group behind Larry Fitzgerald and Will Davis, and due to personal reasons, he was not able to play the consolation game.
+He finished last in his group behind Larry Fitzgerald and Will Davis, and for personal reasons, he was not able to play the consolation game.
 As a result, the players split the $22,500 consolation prize fund equally amongst their charities.